What is Pet Diabetes?

 Pet diabetes is not yet curable, but with proper veterinary care, your pet will enjoy a very comfortable life.
 Your vet in Wayne can develop a plan to keep the condition under control with proper exercise and certain diet changes or restrictions.
 If necessary, our vet will determine the best type of insulin to treat your pet’s diabetes and help prevent complications.
 Dogs are more likely to require insulin injections, while cats may require short-term injections and may then often be managed with a specialized diet.
 Pets should see the veterinarian in Wayne regularly to have their blood sugar tested and medication adjusted if necessary.

 If your pet needs a checkup, or shows symptoms of diabetes, visit our veterinary hospital for an exam.
 We will evaluate your pet for signs of diabetes, conduct blood testing to confirm the diagnosis and create a custom treatment plan.
-Radnor Veterinary Hospital cares for pets with diabetes in Wayne, Bala Cynwyd, Bryn Mawr, King of Prussia, Norristown, Paoli, Plymouth Meeting and surrounding areas of PA.
+Radnor Veterinary Hospital cares for pets with diabetes in Wayne, Bala Cynwyd, Bryn Mawr, King of Prussia, Villanova, Norristown, Paoli, Plymouth Meeting and surrounding areas of PA.
 Call us at 610-687-1550.